1. Fill the gaps

 - Do I have anyone who can put together and execute a digital strategy?

 It's hard for an in-house team to be able to cover all aspects of digital marketing as well as a dedicated digital agency can.
 The agency you choose should be able to fill the void when your team reaches its limits.

 Once you've determined that your company does need a digital agency, the next step is to outline what exactly it is that they will be working towards.
 Outlining key (strategic and business focussed) goals will help you find the right agency to work with.
 These goals should incorporate the roles your in-house team might play and help the appointed agency to understand your objectives.

 Both you and the prospective agencies will need to understand the budget your business has for your digital marketing efforts.
 For this reason, you'll want to know upfront how much money you have in the kitty for agency assistance.

 4. Play the field

 Circulating an RFP (request for proposal) and see what responses you get.
 Think of this as a feeler, but don't waste anyone's time.
-If you get a response from an agency that meets your expectations in terms of creativity, budget, and scope, it's worth following through.
+If you get an answer from an agency that meets your expectations in terms of creativity, budget, and scope, it's worth following through.

 5. Look beyond the hype

-An agency can be your best ally in your digital marketing efforts.
+An agency can be the best ally in your digital marketing efforts.